-The Diocese of Toronto’s logo (right) is the single most important element of the Diocese’s visual identity program.
-Parishes are encouraged to incorporate the logo on their communication materials.
-You may choose to use the logo for your own visual identity, or you may decide to use it along with an existing logo.
+The Diocese of Toronto’s logo is the most important element of our visual identity, and your parish can incorporate it on your communication materials.
+You can choose to use the logo as your own visual identity, or you may decide to use it along with a logo of your own.

-The Diocese’s Visual Identity Standards Manual gives clear guidelines for use of the Diocese’s logo.
 Below are the electronic files of the logo and tagline in various formats.
-(You will probably be unable to open the eps files.
+(You probably won’t be able to open the eps files.
 These are used by graphic designers, who have the necessary software.)

-The Diocese has also created a Video Opener to be used at the beginning or end of all videos produced by the Diocesan Centre or the area bishops’ offices.
-A higher resolution of the video opener is also available.
+The Diocese also has a video opener for use at the beginning or end of all videos produced by the Diocesan Centre or the suffragan bishops’ offices.
+A higher resolution version is also available.

 The arms of the Diocese of Toronto were granted by Heralds College, London, England — the only authority in England for giving a grant of Arms — when the Diocese was founded in August 1839.
 The official description is:

 “Azure (blue) with a crosier in bend dexter surmounted by a key in bend sinister or (gold), between an Imperial crown in chief.
 Two open books in fess proper and a dove in base argent (silver), holding in the beak an olive branch vert (green).”

 The crosier and key are emblems of ecclesiastical authority.
 The two books represent the Bible and the Prayer Book.
 The crown shows the connection of the Mother Church of England to the State.
 The dove is the symbol of the Holy Ghost, and the olive branch a messenger of peace or deliverance in allusion to the dove sent to Noah, Genesis 8:8-12.